 The Bottom Line

 Hitachi Seaside Park is beautiful, and mostly lives up to the hype built up around it—but it’s not for everyone.
 For most travelers, this is because the effort required to reach the park (SPOILER ALERT: Renting a car is usually the best option) might not be worth the reward you receive upon arriving to the park, especially if the weather is bad or it’s very crowded.
 On the other hand, if you come to Japan even in small part due to its various displays of seasonal beauty, from flowers like the cherry blossoms to brilliant autumn colors, I have a feeling you’ll enjoy the park as much as I did.
-Hoping to visit Japan after Covid-19?
-Consider hiring me to plan your post-pandemic trip!
+Sound like a good time?
+Consider hiring me to plan your next Japan trip!